 · to promote excellence in fine art made with encaustic and other wax-based mediums

 · to educate the general public about these mediums

 · to increase interest in encaustic in the art world

 What is Encaustic?

-- We meet about six times per year, in a different part of New England
+We meet about six times per year, in different parts of New England

-- Our meetings always have an art component as well as a business meeting
+Our meetings always have an art component, such as museum or exhibition visits, guest speakers, art shares, or artist interviews, as well as a business meeting

-- There are attendance and participation requirements—you have to show up and you have to contribute.
+There are attendance and participation requirements—you must show up and you must contribute.